SecondNewtonLaw/Global-Functions-Documentation/Libraries/Debug.md

 ### Parameters

-- `func` - The Lua function/level whose constant would be set
+- `func` - The Lua function/level whose constant would be set.
-- `index` - The position of the constant
+- `index` - The position of the constant.
-- `value` - New constant replacing the old one
+- `value` - New constant replacing the old one.

 ### Example